 top of page

-• Writer's pictureArpit Shah
+Writer's pictureArpit Shah

-Satellite Imagery can be used effectively for several workflows - Climate monitoring & Land monitoring being the two applications which I had written about, before working on this piece.
-In this study, I have attempted Ship detection at Sea: a) in the Gulf of Kutch using Sentinel-1 satellite imagery (and subsequently in b) the Suez Canal in the aftermath of the massive Ever Given cargo vessel stranding) with the intention to see the extent of negative change in maritime activity due to the prevalent Coronavirus lockdown conditions.
-More importantly, my aim is to demonstrate using small and relatable studies, the scope and benefits of deploying Location Intelligence with the intention to monitor and improve operations.
+Satellite Imagery can be used effectively for several workflows - I have already written about Climate Monitoring & Land Monitoring before working on this post (April 2020).
+In this study, I have attempted Ship Detection using Remote Sensing in a) the Gulf of Kutch using Sentinel-1 SAR Satellite Imagery with the intention to see the extent of negative change in maritime activity due to the prevalent Coronavirus lockdown conditions and in b) the Suez Canal in the aftermath of the massive Ever Given container cargo vessel's stranding.

 SHIP DETECTION IN THE GULF OF KUTCH IN INDIA TO STUDY THE EXTENT OF REDUCED ECONOMIC ACTIVITY DUE TO CORONAVIRUS LOCKDOWN

-I have used Sentinel-1A GRD data for this study.
 Much thanks to RUS Copernicus and Open Street Map for the invaluable training material

 Object (Ship Detection) in Gulf of Kutch - 2019 vs 2020 - extracted using SAR (Sentinel-1) Imagery